DevComPsy/reward-effort-2afc-firebase-EMA-motivation/README.md

 for hierarchical modelling
 analysis/stan_models & analysis/stan_fits

-(you may need to change the source paths or re-fit models due to the way [cmstandr](https://mc-stan.org/cmdstanr/) works)
+You may need to change the source paths or re-fit models due to the way [cmstandr](https://mc-stan.org/cmdstanr/) works.
+To circumvent this I have provided rds files which contain posterior summary statistics for reproducing analyses and figures.

 ## Task
 Code for the task is in /public